EngineersNeedArt/UHF/README.md

 ## Basics

 The primary file is `uhf.py`.
 Near the top of the file is a hard-coded path (`CHANNEL_FILE_PATH`) for where the schedule file and/or playlist files live.
 You should set this path to point to your own "channel" directory.

+The `main()` function in `uhf.py` opens and parses the file pointed at in `CHANNEL_FILE_PATH`.
+If the version property of the file is `UHF Channel - v1` then it runs in "schedule mode" — meaning it will expect a day to day, hour to hour schedule of video content to play.
+It will look at the current date and time of the machine it is running on and then scan the schedule looking for content that should be playing at that moment.
+It will attempt then to open the video content and start playback at the point in the video where it should be (according to the schedule).

+If instead the version property is `UHF List - v1` then the app runs in "playlist mode" — the video content is played randomly, endlessly.

+Even in *schedule mode* the app does take advantage of play-lists to fill dead air-time between scheduled programs.
+Say you have a movie scheduled to play at noon and another two hours later.
+If the first movie is 20 minutes short of two hours in length, there will be 20 minutes of "dead air" before the next show starts.
+The **UHF** schedule can indicate playlists of content to play at random during these dead air breaks.
+For that reason it is good to have a lot of short content in playlists to act as filler.

+Additionally, if for some reason a file in the schedule cannot be found, opened or played, **UHF** will attempt to substitute filler content for the duration of the originally scheduled content.